Downgrade to Upgrade: Optimizer Simplification Enhances Robustness in LLM Unlearning: Preliminaries and Problem Statement: Optimizer ``Grade'' vs. Unlearning Robustness

 } where $\lambda \geq 0$ is a regularization parameter that balances unlearning effectiveness (captured by $\ellf$) against utility retention (captured by $\ellr$).
 In \eqref{eq:prob_MU}, the choice of the unlearning objective $\ellf$ determines the specific unlearning method applied to solve the problem.
 For instance, if $\ellf = -\ellr$, then gradient descent optimization effectively leverages the gradient difference between prediction losses on $\mathcal{D}_{\mathrm{f}}$ and $\mathcal{D}_{\mathrm{r}}$ to promote forgetting.
 This approach is referred to as Gradient Difference (\textbf{GradDiff}) \citep{liu2022continual,yao2024large}.
 Alternatively, if $\ellf$ is defined via the Direct Preference Optimization (DPO) \citep{rafailov2023direct} objective by treating the forget data in $\mathcal{D}_{\mathrm{f}}$ exclusively as negative samples, then the resulting negative-sample-only formulation leads to the Negative Preference Optimization (\textbf{NPO}) method \citep{zhang2024negative,fan2024simplicity} for solving \eqref{eq:prob_MU}.
 Furthermore, if $\ellf$ is cast as a min-max objective against worst-case perturbations (aimed at enhancing unlearning robustness, as will be discussed later), then the resulting forget loss corresponds to the Sharpness-Aware Minimization (\textbf{SAM}) objective, giving rise to the SAM-based robust unlearning \citep{fan2025towards}.

 To \textit{evaluate} unlearning performance, we primarily adopt the \textbf{MUSE} benchmark \citep{shi2024muse}, which targets copyrighted information removal.
 MUSE consists of two subsets: unlearning book contents from \textit{Harry Potter} (``books corpus'', \textit{MUSE-Books}) and unlearning BBC News articles (``news corpus'', \textit{MUSE-News}).
 Performance is assessed using three metrics: verbatim memorization on the forget set ($\mathcal{D}_{\mathrm{f}}$; \textbf{VerbMem}), knowledge memorization on the forget set ($\mathcal{D}_{\mathrm{f}}$; \textbf{KnowMem}), and knowledge memorization on the retain set ($\mathcal{D}_{\mathrm{r}}$; \textbf{KnowMem}).
 Unlearning is conducted on two fine-tuned models: ICLM-7B trained on the books corpus and LLaMA2-7B trained on the news corpus.
 We focus on MUSE because it jointly covers \textit{data-centric} unlearning evaluation (captured by VerbMem) and \textit{knowledge-centric} unlearning evaluation (captured by KnowMem).
-In addition, we also include experiments on the \textbf{WMDP} \citep{li2024wmdp} and \textbf{TOFU} \citep{maini2024tofu} benchmarks in the additional experiment section. {We focus on MUSE because it jointly covers \textit{data-centric} unlearning evaluation (captured by VerbMem) and \textit{knowledge-centric} unlearning evaluation (captured by KnowMem).
-In addition, we also include experiments on the \textbf{WMDP} \citep{li2024wmdp} and \textbf{TOFU} \citep{maini2024tofu} benchmarks in the additional experiment section.}
+In addition, we also include experiments on the \textbf{WMDP} \citep{li2024wmdp} and \textbf{TOFU} \citep{maini2024tofu} benchmarks in the additional experiment section.

 \textbf{Unlearning robustness challenge.} Once a model has been unlearned to erase undesired information, it is crucial that the forgetting effect remains stable.
 In other words, the model should be \textit{robust post-unlearning} against both intentional and unintentional weight \emph{perturbations}.
 In this work, we focus on two representative forms of weight tampering studied in LLM unlearning: \emph{relearning attacks} \citep{hu2024jogging,fan2025towards,deeb2024unlearning}, which represent \textit{intentional} perturbations aimed at restoring forgotten knowledge, and \emph{weight quantization} \citep{zhang2025catastrophic}, which reflects \textit{unintentional} perturbations introduced by model compression.